Algae Run Amok!

 Like plants, algae contain chlorophyll and create their own food through photosynthesis.
-Therefore, the same circumstances that helps a plant to grow helps algae to grow.
+Therefore, the same circumstances that help a plant to grow help algae grow.
 This is important to know when trying to get rid of algae in a fish tank.

 Fish and critters can only do so much when it comes to controlling algae.
 They don’t hurt anything, and in tanks where there is minimal algae growth they may prevent it from getting worse, but if your situation is out of control they probably can’t save you.

-Be aware that most species of plecostomus, the fish most people turn to for eliminating algae, can grow a couple of feet long and are way too big for most aquariums.
+Be aware that most species of plecostomus, the fish most people turn to for eliminating algae, can grow a couple of feet long.
+They are very large aquarium fish and way too big for most tanks.
 Consider a rubber-nose pleco instead, as they only grow to a few inches.
 All plecos can be tough on live plants.

 The Chinese Algae Eater is another fish you may consider, but they can become aggressive as they get older.